 These are so quick and fun to sew, you can make a whole batch in no time.
 Matching pairs of sachets (like the reverse-coloured pairs I've sewn) would make a lovely gift, tied together with pretty ribbon.

-This tutorial is for non commercial use only.
+This tutorial is for non commercial use only: you can use it to make as many lavender sachets as you want for yourself or as gifts, but please don't make any for sale.
 You may borrow a couple of photos if you want to blog about this project, but remember to credit me and link back to this page on my blog, and do not reproduce my entire tutorial / share my templates on your site.
 Thanks!

 You'll find more lavender sachet ideas and more butterfly-themed projects over in my archive of free tutorials.